plsmphnx/hyprjump/readme.md

 hyprjump [next/prev] [used/free] [dispatchers...]
 ```

 -   `next`/`prev` - This sets the direction in which workspaces are selected.
     Defaults to `next`.
 -   `used`/`free` - This forces the selection to remain on an occupied workspace
     (`used`) or jump to the next empty workspace (`free`).
 Defaults to neither.
 -   `dispatchers` - Any argument that isn't one of the above keywords will be
     treated as a dispatcher to send to Hyprland, in order.
 If the dispatcher has
-  arguments, the first `@` will be replaced with the selected workspace ID; with
+    arguments, any `@` will be replaced with the selected workspace ID; with no
-  no arguments, the workspace ID will be added as a single argument.
-If no
+    arguments, the workspace ID will be added as a single argument.
+If none are
-  dispatchers are provided, this defaults to `workspace @`.
+    provided, this defaults to `workspace @`.

 Note that the argument parser is fairly unopinionated for simplicity; if
 multiple incompatible keywords are given, the last one will take effect.

 # Examples

 -   Go to the next occupied workspace: `hyprjump next used`
 -   Move the current window to the previous workspace:
     `hyprjump movetoworkspace prev`
 -   Open `foot` on a new workspace: `hyprjump free "exec [workspace @] foot"`